argilla-io/argilla/docs/_source/guides/llms/practical_guides/create_dataset.md

 - `RatingQuestion`: These questions require annotators to select one option from a list of integer values.
 This type is useful for collecting numerical scores.
 - `TextQuestion`: These questions offer annotators a free-text area where they can enter any text.
 This type is useful for collecting natural language data, such as corrections or explanations.
 - `LabelQuestion`: These questions ask annotators to choose one label from a list of options.
 This type is useful for text classification tasks.
+In the UI, the labels of the `LabelQuestion` will have rounded corners.
 - `MultiLabelQuestion`: These questions ask annotators to choose all applicable labels from a list of options.
 This type is useful for multi-label text classification tasks.
+In the UI, the labels of the `MultiLabelQuestion` will have square corners.

 You can define your questions using the Python SDK and set up the following configurations: